 Let’s start with the omega 3 fatty acids.
 These two compounds are found in fish oil, and each supports different functions in your dog’s body.

 The MVP of fatty acids, EPA is a powerhouse.
 It helps to reduce inflammation in cells and in the brain, supports cardiovascular health, and supports skin and coat health.

 2. Docosahexaenoic Acid (DHA)

 Typically paired with EPA is DHA.
-DHA also reduces inflammation, but to a lesser extent than EPA.
+DHA also reduces inflammation but to a lesser extent than EPA.
 DHA’s real gift is in its cognitive support.
 It plays a vital role in the structural components of the brain and is invaluable during developmental stages and to prevent deterioration as your dog ages.
-Together, Eicosapentaenoic Acid EPA and Docosahexaenoic Acid DHA, your dog receives a bounty of healthy omega 3 fish oil for dogs benefits
+Together with Eicosapentaenoic Acid EPA and Docosahexaenoic Acid DHA, your dog receives a bounty of healthy omega 3 fish oil for dogs benefits

 Both EPA and DHA are best sourced from fish oil.
 There are very few viable plant sources of EPA and DHA, which is why fish oils are the most common choice in the pet industry.